Chapter 40R/Smart Growth Overlay Districts

 What are the requirements of a 40R district?

-The ordinance must be in compliance with MGL Chapter 40R.
+The ordinance must be in compliance with MGL Chapter 40R, which is state law.
 There are several criteria, including but not limited to:

-• The zoning district must be within ½ mile of a transit station, or near commercial centers, in areas with existing infrastructure, or otherwise deemed highly suitable.
+• The zoning district must be within ½ mile of a transit station, or near commercial centers, or otherwise deemed highly suitable.

 • Local officials must certify that infrastructure (e.g., water, sewer, transportation) within the 40R overlay district is adequate to serve the projected growth or will be within five years.